Probing dense environments around Sgr A* with S-stars dynamics: Dense environments and S-stars

 where $\theta$ is the polar angle with respect to the BH spin.
 Other bound states $\ket{n\ell m}$, even if not initially grown by superradiance, can be populated when a time-dependent tidal perturbation transfers part of the cloud from its initial state into other ones \cite{Baumann:2018vus}.
 Unbound states $\ket{k\ell m}$, where $k$ is the wavenumber, can also be similarly excited~\cite{Baumann:2021fkf}.

 In this paper, we study how the orbits of S-stars are influenced by the density profiles \eqref{eqn:density-cloud-211} and \eqref{eqn:density-cloud-322}, as well as by the backreaction of their tidal perturbation to the cloud.
 Given the currently very large uncertainties on the orientation of the spin of Sgr A*, we assume for simplicity that the orbits of the S-stars lie in the equatorial plane.
 This is also generally the configuration where the cloud's dynamical effects are maximized.
+For a discussion that takes into account different values of the inclination, see Ref.~\cite{GRAVITY:2019tuf}.